smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **SMONSTER**

-• Added new command to Set All Smonster Keymaps To True (Set to Default Keymaps)
+• New Commands to Set All Smonster Keymaps To True (Set to Default Keymaps)

 **GAME CONTENT**

-• New command added via Right Click Item Context Menu:
+• New Commands via Right Click Item Context Menu:

   • SoloInstanceInPlace
   • Isolate Item and Instances